East Passyunk Crossing, Philadelphia

-East Passyunk Crossing is a South Philadelphia neighborhood.
-Its location is considered to be from Tasker Street to Snyder Avenue, Broad Street to 6th Street.
+East Passyunk Crossing is a neighborhood in South Philadelphia, Pennsylvania, United States.
+Its location is considered to be from Tasker Street to Snyder Avenue and Broad Street to 6th Street.

 The address range of southbound and northbound streets is 1600 to 2099, and of eastbound and westbound streets it is 600 to 1399.

 The name and boundaries of East Passyunk Crossing originated when the East Passyunk Crossing Civic Association (EPX), a Registered Community Organization of the City of Philadelphia, was formed.
 The neighborhood is bounded by the neighborhoods of Newbold to its west, Passyunk Square to its north, Dickinson Square West and Greenwich to its east, and Lower Moyamensing to its south.

 Demographics

 The neighborhood has a population of over 12,000 residents, with the majority being homeowners, and the median age is about 35.
 The rowhouse is the primary type of home construction, most built over 100 years ago.

-The increasing LGBT population in the area, along with LGBT-owned or friendly businesses in the area has led some to name the area the "New Gayborhood".
+The increasing LGBTQ population in the area, along with LGBTQ-owned or friendly businesses in the area has led some to name the area the "New Gayborhood".
 Joseph F. Marino, co-chair of the East Passyunk Crossing Civic Association and Town Watch said, "When I was a boy, there were maybe three gay men in the neighborhood.
 Now there are three on every block."

 Shopping district

 The East Passyunk Avenue Shopping District encompasses over 150 independently owned businesses, including many restaurants, along Passyunk Avenue from 9th to Broad Streets.

-The City of Philadelphia designated Passyunk Avenue from the south side of Federal Street to the east side of Broad Street as the East Passyunk Avenue Business Improvement District, and collects levies from the approximately 300 commercial properties there, in order to promote the Avenue, for sidewalk sweeping and beautification, economic development, and personnel and general operation expenses.
+The City of Philadelphia designated Passyunk Avenue from the south side of Federal Street to the east side of Broad Street as the East Passyunk Avenue Business Improvement District and collects levies from the approximately 300 commercial properties there in order to promote the Avenue, for sidewalk sweeping and beautification, for economic development, and for personnel and general operation expenses.

 The Passyunk Avenue Revitalization Corporation, a non-profit real estate development and management company, owns and leases many properties and maintains the public space along the East Passyunk Avenue corridor.

 Regularly spaced along the sidewalks of East Passyunk Avenue, from Broad to Tasker Streets, are embedded 88 cast iron medallions, 30 inch round, displaying the name East Passyunk Avenue and the face and headdress of an indigenous person.
 The logo has been used in promotional materials for the shopping district since around the turn of the 21st century.
 The design was called out in 2018 for its "casual racism" and inaccurate portrayal of the headdress worn by the Lenni-Lenape people who lived in the area, and in October 2020 the East Passyunk Avenue Business Improvement District began the process to replace the logo.